alesya-h/strap/docs/architecture.md

   hide                hide from default command listing wd                  optional executable that prints command cwd
 ```

+There are three command-surface levels:

+- **Public commands** are visible in `strap commands list` and form the user/agent surface, for example `strap zk`, `strap provider`, and `strap embed`.
+- **Hidden commands** have a `hide` file.
+They are still callable as `strap <command>`, but are omitted from the default command list.
+Use them for implementation commands that need command identity without becoming public UI, for example `provider-chatgpt` behind `strap provider chatgpt ...`.
+- **Inner helpers** live under one command's `inner/` directory and are callable only through `strap inner <command> <helper>`.
+Use them only for helpers that are private to that command's implementation, such as `strap inner zk index`.
+Do not execute inner files directly.

 Inspect and validate the command surface with: